yoriiis/abtasty-debugger/assets/chrome-web-store.md

 ## Goal

 Simplifies the debugging of A/B tests from AB Tasty and adds useful informations.
 Display A/B tests available on the current page and debug targeting information.

-## Privacy

-### activeTab authorization

-The activeTab permission is used to get the ID of the current tab and generates a dynamic storage key with the following format `tab-<TAB_ID>-ABTastyData`.
-The generated key is used to store data specific to a tab.

-### storage authorization

-The storage permission is used to store data for the global object found on the page (`window.ABTasty`).
-The data is sent from the page to the service worker, which declare it in the storage.
-The pop-up retrieves the data of the current tab from storage to create a user interface.
-Storage data is unique to each tab that contains A/B tests on the page.

-### host authorization

-The host permission is used to inject a small script on the current page to retrieve a global `window.ABTasty` object.
-The object stores the data of the A/B tests and allows to create a user interface in the popup.
-The script searches for the object with an interval and sends it to the service worker when it is found.
-When no results are found after a timeout, the interval is destroyed